anatawa12/AvatarOptimizer/.docs/content/docs/developers/asset-description/index.en.md

 ## Why Asset Description is needed

+Asset Description is a file that provides information about your assets to Avatar Optimizer.\
+Avatar Optimizer uses those information to not excessively optimize user's avatar.

+Current Asset Description can provide the following information:

+- Meaningless Components: Components that should be ignored by Avatar Optimizer.
+- Parameters Read By External Tools: Parameters that can be read by external tools, especially for OSC Tools.
+- Parameters Changed By External Tools: Parameters that can be changed by external tools, especially for OSC Tools.

+We will discuss why Asset Description is needed for each information below.

+### Meaningless Components {#why-meaningless-components}

 Avatar Optimizer has to know about all existing components in the Avatar to remove unnecessary ones.\
 Avatar Optimizer v1.6.0 added [document to make your components compatible with AAO][make-component-compatible] and API for it, but for in-place modification tools that do not process on build,